s256/homeassistant-xyscreens/README.md

 - After restarting go to **Settings** then **Devices & Services**
 - Select **+ Add integration** and type in **XY Screens**
+- Choose your connection type:
+  - **Serial Port (RS485 USB adapter)** - for direct USB connections
+  - **Network (RS485-to-Ethernet converter)** - for TCP network connections
+- Configure your connection:
-- Select the serial port or enter the path manually
+  - **Serial connection**: Select the serial port or enter the path manually
+  - **Network connection**: Enter the IP address and port (e.g., `192.168.1.100:9997`)
 - Select the address of your device or enter the address manually
 - Select the type of device, projector screen or projector lift
-- Set the up and down times of your device.
+- Set the up and down times of your device
+- Optionally invert the cover behavior if desired
 - Select **Submit**

 A new XY Screens integration and device will now be added to your Integrations view.